Navigation of a Quadratic Potential with Ellipsoidal Obstacles: Potential, Obstacles, Navigation Functions

-The workspace $\ccalX$ is populated by $m$ ellipsoidal obstacles $\Oc_i \subset \X$ for $i = 1, \dots, m$ which are closed and have a non empty interior.
-Each of these obstacles is represented as the sublevel set of a proper convex quadratic function $\beta_i: \R^n \to \R$.
-These functions are defined based on the positive definite matrices $A_i$ and denote their minimum and maximum eigenvalues as $0 < \mu^i_\textrm{min} \leq \mu^i_\textrm{max}$.
-Further, we introduce ellipsoid centers $x_i$ and ellipsoid radiuses $r_i$ to define
+The workspace $\ccalX$ is populated by $m$ ellipsoidal obstacles $\Oc_i \subset \X$ for $i = 1, \dots, m$ which are closed and have a non empty interior. \blue{We define the free space as the complement of the obstacle set relative to the workspace,